Mobile Crane Trends

 By the numbers

-Mobility makes selling easier: Generally, mobile cranes have wheels and can be driven on the road.
+Crane mobility makes selling easier: Generally, mobile cranes have wheels and can be driven on the road.
 This makes remarketing easier because equipment can be readily relocated and, in some cases, grouped with similar assets to attract a larger pool of buyers.
 However, lenders should be aware that crawler cranes are not road ready and need to be trucked.
-Costs to tear it down and trailer it will increase recovery expenses.
+Costs to tear them down and trailer them will increase recovery expenses.

-Equipment specifications are important: The most versatile types of equipment are typically all-terrain and rough terrain cranes.
-Crawler cranes tend to be put in one place and not moved around much.
-In addition to its type, a crane’s age, capacity and accessories are all major value drivers.
-What kind of boom does it have (i.e., jib or luffing)?
-Does it have auxiliary or standard drums?
-Which counterweights are included?
-Does it have auxiliary winches?
-Lenders should expect appraisers to list these detailed specifications and auxiliary equipment.
-The specifications included are important and may narrow a crane’s marketability.
-For example, many crawler cranes coming out of the oil and gas industry lack a boom and other features a civil contractor may want, meaning that the civil contractor will pay less for the crane knowing modifications will be needed to make the equipment productive.
+In addition to its type, a crane’s age, capacity, and accessories are all major value drivers.
+Lenders should expect appraisers to list detailed specifications and auxiliary equipment in a valuation including boom type, such as jib or luffing, and drum type, such as auxiliary or standard, as well as any included counterweights and auxiliary winches.
+The specifications included are important, as limitations may narrow a crane’s marketability.
+For example, many crawler cranes coming out of the oil and gas industry have a limited amount of boom and other features a civil contractor may need, meaning that the civil contractor will pay less for the crane knowing modifications will be needed to make the equipment productive.